Hiram Powers

 Hiram Powers (July 29, 1805 – June 27, 1873) was an American neoclassical sculptor.
 He was one of the first 19th-century American artists to gain an international reputation, largely based on his famous marble sculpture The Greek Slave.

 Early life and studies

 Powers was born to a farmer on July 29, 1805 in Woodstock, Vermont.
 When he was 14 years old, his family moved to Ohio, about six miles from Cincinnati, where Powers attended school for about a year while staying with his father's brother, a lawyer.
-He began working after the death of his parents, first superintending a reading-room in connection with the chief hotel of the town, then working a clerk in a general store.
+He began working after the death of his parents, first superintending a reading-room in connection with the chief hotel of the town, then working as a clerk in a general store.
 At age 17, Powers became an assistant to Luman Watson, Cincinnati's early wooden clockmaker, who owned a clock and organ factory.
 Using his skill in modeling figures, Powers mastered the construction of the instruments and became the first mechanic in the factory.